perryhobbs/dotfiles/README.md

 iTerm2 is integrated with tmux via control mode (man tmux; tmux -CC).
 - Eternal Terminal (et) supports tmux control mode.
 - Mosh doesn't.
+## iTerm2 Preferences
+Profiles are saved as JSON and can be imported.
+Some important settings are for Triggers, colors, status bar, etc.

 # Language & Locale
 tldr; Just override locale to "en\_US.UTF-8"